-(12) The Mortgage Loan described in the table was acquired with Recoveries of Principal or other payments available under the General Resolution for a Series of Bonds prohibits such redemption) or may be deposited in the Bond Proceeds Account or Revenue Account if the Corporation files a Cash Flow Statement with the Trustee.
+(12) The Mortgage Loan described in the table was acquired with Recoveries of Principal or other payments available under the General Resolution.
+Payments, including Recoveries of Principal, relating to the outstanding Mortgage Loan may be used to redeem Bonds of any Series (except to the extent the Supplemental Resolution for a Series of Bonds prohibits such redemption) or may be deposited in the Bond Proceeds Account of Revenue Account if the Corporation files a Cash Flow Statement with the Trustee.